5 Lawsuits Over Census Citizenship Question Could Head To Trial

 But emails and memo released as part of the lawsuits contradict Ross' testimony, showing that he wanted to add the question to the 2020 census months before the Justice Department sent its formal request to the Census Bureau.

 Trump administration officials are facing depositions through the next few weeks.
 Attorneys for the plaintiffs are expected to focus on the Trump administration's motivations for the question.
-There is no timeline